jump-dev/Ipopt.jl/README.md

 * Otherwise:
    - Fill `values` with the elements of the Jacobian matrix according to the sparsity structure.

+!!! warning
+    If `values === nothing`, `x` is an undefined object.
+Accessing any elements in it will cause Julia to segfault.
 """
 function eval_jac_g end